tassawarhasib/react-practice-ground/README.md

 ### Components

+1. **Study Hour Counter Project**: A micro project that allows users to count their study hour count.
+It includes progress tracking.

-1. **Stepper Component**: A versatile stepper component that allows users to navigate through a series of steps.
+2.  **Stepper Component**: A versatile stepper component that allows users to navigate through a series of steps.
 It includes progress tracking and dynamic step completion indicators.

-2. **Card Component**: A reusable card component for displaying user data fetched from an API.
+3. **Card Component**: A reusable card component for displaying user data fetched from an API.
 It includes features like image display, name, gender, and contact information.

-3. **Footer Component**: A simple footer component created using Tailwind CSS, providing a basic layout for website footers.
+4. **Footer Component**: A simple footer component created using Tailwind CSS, providing a basic layout for website footers.
+5. **Like Button Component**: This React component integrates a like button feature with an API backend.
+With a 50% failure chance, it gracefully handles errors to ensure smooth user experience.

 ### Purpose